Both clients and employees are always to wear a mask and practice social distancing!

 Each dog is interviewed and evaluated before they are allowed in with the play group.
 Holly introduces each dog slowly as not to overwhelm them.
 Holly will observe your dog closely and report to you at the end of the day on his or her progress.

 Holly has been with us since 2007 as our Day Care Director.
 She also has worked as a kennel tech, as a receptionist, and as a training assistant.
 She has taken a Dog Day Care: Beyond the Leash seminar to help further her knowledge of dog behavior.
 She has worked with animals for over 12 years, can read the dogs very well, and all the dogs in Day Care love her!
 She has always owned dogs and loves interacting with them in the Day Care setting.
 Her hobbies include dancing at Native American pow wows, making native regalia, doing bead work and other art-related crafts.
 She also recently illustrated a children’s book called Peace is Different by Cindra Cleaves Simpson, which she is very proud of!
-She has a 12-year-old Pembroke Welsh Corgi named Willow who loves to play and is always happy with a never-ending supply of energy.
-He doesn’t seem to realize he’s getting old!
+She has a puppy named "Ricochet" that is a Boston Terrier/French Bulldog mix and he is as cute as a button!

 Day Care Prices

 The Prepay Options are best if you plan on bringing your dog(s) fairly consistently.
-It makes it easier to pay in a lump sum, so you don’t have to come into the office every night you pick up from Day Care.
-It also is less expensive in the long run because prepay options come out to a less than $20/day for Day Care.
+It makes it easier to pay in a lump sum, so you don’t have to come into the office every night when you pick up from Day Care.
+It also is less expensive because prepay options can be only $19/day for Day Care.

 When you prepay, you cannot use prepaid days to cover previous days that are still unpaid on an account.
-For example, if you have a balance of $20 for Day Care and wanted to purchase a prepaid package, you would need to pay off the $20 along with the prepaid package cost.
-You will need to designate which days you would like to use for your prepaid.
+For example, if you have a balance of $22 for Day Care and wanted to purchase a prepaid package, you would need to pay off the $22 along with the prepaid package cost.
+You will need to designate which days you would like to use for your prepaid package.